-The United States District Court for the District of Oregon continues to closely monitor the national response to the Coronavirus Disease (COVID-19) and will be following guidance provided by the Administrative Office of the United States Courts (AO) and the Centers for Disease Control and Prevention (CDC).
-Court operations within the District of Oregon are currently governed by the Standing Orders listed below.
+The United States District Court for the District of Oregon continues to closely monitor the national response to the Coronavirus Disease (COVID-19) and follows guidance provided by the Administrative Office of the United States Courts (AO) and the Centers for Disease Control and Prevention (CDC).
+Court operations within the District of Oregon are currently governed by Standing Orders 2022-16 and 2022-20.
 Any future changes or updates will be posted on this website and communicated as appropriate.

 This notice applies to operations at each Division of the District Court:

-The Clerk’s Office intake counters are closed to the public.
+The Clerk’s Office intake counters are open to the public.

 If you received a notice to appear for a CVB Violation, please refer to CVB Information and Proceeding Schedules for CVB procedures effective during the pandemic.

-During the COVID-19 outbreak, the Court is scheduling hearings by videoteleconference and teleconference.
-Members of the public who would like to attend a proceeding by telephone may call the District Clerk’s Office in the appropriate Division for information about how to dial in.
-Local Civil Procedure Rule 83-14 prohibits recording proceedings conducted remotely by teleconference, videoconference, or by any other means of electronic communication.
+During the COVID-19 outbreak, the Court is scheduling some hearings by videoteleconference and teleconference.
+Unless otherwise permitted by the presiding judge, case participants who receive teleconference or videoteleconference connection information from the Court for the purpose of participating in a proceeding may not re-distribute the connection information.
+Members of the public who would like to attend a remote proceeding by telephone may call the District Clerk’s Office in the appropriate Division for information about how to dial in.
+Local Civil Procedure Rule 83-13 prohibits recording proceedings conducted remotely by teleconference, videoconference, or by any other means of electronic communication.

-Until further notice, the Court will not host continuing legal education programs.
+Until further notice, the Court will not host external events, such as continuing legal education programs.